sahilrajput03/sahilrajput03/learning-bash.md

 # By default tee overwrite the target files, instead if u want to append to content of the files, you can use:
 echo Hello I am Sahil | tee -ag2 log3

+# Beauty of tee command is that we can repipe stdout (i.e., tee doesn't eat up thd stdout or stderr at all):
+echo Hello I am Sahil | tee -i log2 log3 | cat
+# "Hello I am Sahil" is written to log2, log3 and on terminal as well.
 ```

 **Know the filesystem usage and free space**